pydicom/deid/docs/getting-started.md

 ## Application Flow
 The general flow of the main function to anonymize is the following:

  1. Check each image against a set of filters, with increasing levels of specificity.
 An image is attributed to the filter group with the highest level of specificity, which is most specific to it.
-For example, an image that is flagged with a general Blacklist criteria that is subsequently flagged with Greylist (meaning we know how to clean it) is moved to the Greylist.
+For example, an image that would be flagged with a general Blacklist criteria that is first flagged with Greylist (meaning we know how to clean it) is belongs to Greylist.
  2. Proceed to process each group separately

 ### Groups